 The Jaguar Project was acquired from global mining giant, Vale S.A.
 (Vale) in August 2019.
-The Project hosts multiple nickel sulphide deposits and exploration targets within a $30 \text{km}^2$ land package in the western portion of the world-class Carajás Mineral Province.
-Jaguar is ideally located close to existing infrastructure, just 35km north of the regional centre of Tucumã (population +35,000) with access to hydroelectrical grid power (230kV sub-station) 15km south-east of the project at Vale's Onca Puma ferronickel operations (refer Figure 1).
+The Project hosts multiple nickel sulphide deposits and exploration targets within a 30km2 land package in the western portion of the world-class Carajás Mineral Province.
+Jaguar is ideally located close to existing infrastructure, just 35km north of the regional centre of Tucumã (population +35,000) with access to hydroelectrical grid power (230kV sub-station) 15km south-east of the project at Vale's Onca Puma ferronickel operations see image below.